-Walk around Psiri, Kerameikos, Metaxourgio and Anafiotika areas, and you will see some fantastic murals and smaller artworks.
-Venture into Exarchia, the area next to the National Archaeological Museum, and you will discover loads more.
+Walk around Psiri, Kerameikos, Metaxourgio and Anafiotika meighbourhoods, and you will see some fantastic murals and smaller artworks.
+Venture into Exarchia, the area next to the National Archaeological Museum, and you will discover lots more.

-If you are feeling adventurous, take the metro to Katechaki station and head to the University campus.
-You will find some of the best and less photographed street art in Athens!
+If you are feeling adventurous, take the metro to Katechaki, on the blue line, and head into the University campus.
+You will find some of the best and less photographed street art in our city.